 Weather Observation and Early Science Skills

-Understanding the fundamentals of outdoor education can transform how you support your child's learning.
+Understanding the fundamentals of outdoor education makes your support more intentional and more effective.

 Scaffolding the activity so children experience small successes builds the confidence they need to tackle harder tasks.